Christmas Break Tips: Use the Gap Week To Plan Ahead

 While you probably shouldn’t go into full hibernation mode, rest is certainly a must.
-In fact, God commands it; rest is mentioned throughout scripture.
+In fact, God commands it throughout scripture.
 God Himself rested after finishing His creation.

-The Sabbath is meant to be a time for rest.
-If you’re going to continue doing your best work and avoid burning out, you need to take some time to recover.
+The Sabbath should be a time for rest.
+To keep doing your best work and avoid burning out, you need to take some time to recover.
 Recharge your batteries.

 Take a few days out of the office.
 Don’t check email.
 Ignore social media.
 Respectfully ignore your coworkers.
 Set some clear, reasonable boundaries between you and work.